awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-concepts.md

 For technical details about the encryption and signing algorithms that AWS KMS supports for RSA CMKs, see [RSA Key Specs](symm-asymm-choose.md#key-spec-rsa)\.
 For technical details about the signing algorithms that AWS KMS supports for ECC CMKs, see [Elliptic Curve Key Specs](symm-asymm-choose.md#key-spec-ecc)\.

 For a table comparing the operations that you can perform on symmetric and asymmetric CMKs, see [Comparing Symmetric and Asymmetric CMKs](symm-asymm-compare.md)\.
-For help determining whether a CMK is symmetric or asymmetric, see [Identifying Symmetric and Asymmetric CMKs](find-symm-asymm.md)\.
+For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.